 I am an interdisciplinary artist born in Mexico City and based in Texas.
 Displacement and migration have fundamentally shaped my perspective.
-Rooted in both indigenous Mesoamerican craft and European art historical traditions of landscape, still life, and portraiture, my practice is, like me, trapped in the in-between of two identities forced to co-exist.
-In my work, I document and seek to understand how our identities, as displaced people, are informed by our connections and disconnections to place.
+Rooted in both indigenous Mesoamerican craft and European art historical traditions of landscape, still life, and portraiture, my practice, like me, exists in the in-between of two identities forced to co-exist.
+In my work, I document and seek to understand how our identities, especially for displaced people, are informed by our connections and disconnections to place.

 My current work revolves around material and site-specificity: an inquiry into our nostalgic attachments to place.
 I am interested in how I can extend contact with a place and its private associations by incorporating that place into objects with which we live day to day.
 I forage site-specific wild clay, minerals, rocks, and sand from places with personal meaning to me (Mexico, Maine, Texas, Greece, to name a few) to create ceramic sculpture and paintings.
 Primarily metaphorical self-portraits — a nod to how we are an accumulation of all the places we have been and all the things we have seen — the objects are also multicultural hybrids: souvenir-talisman-milagros which conjure specific memories and connections to place, making the intangible tangible when seen or, ideally, touched.